icopy-site/awesome/docs/awesome/free-for-dev.md

    * [Storj](https://storj.io) — Decentralised Private Cloud Storage for Apps and Developers.
 Free plan provides 3 Projects, 50 GB storage per project/month , 50 GB bandwidth per project/month.
    * [tinypng.com](https://tinypng.com/) — API to compress and resize PNG and JPEG images, offers 500 compressions for free each month
    * [transloadit.com](https://transloadit.com/) — Handles file uploads and encoding of video, audio, images, documents.
 Free for Open source, charities, and students via the GitHub Student Developer Pack.
 Commercial applications get 2 GB free for test driving
+   * [twicpics.com](https://www.twicpics.com) - Responsive images as a service.
+It provides an image CDN, a media processing API and frontend library to automate image optimization.
+The service is free up to 3GB trafic/month.
    * [uploadcare.com](https://uploadcare.com/hub/developers/) — Uploadcare provides media pipeline  with ultimate toolkit based on cutting-edge algorithms.
 All features are available for developers absolutely for free: File Uploading API and UI, Image CDN and Origin Services, Adaptive Delivery and Smart Compression.
 Limit free tier has 3000 uploads, 3 GB traffic and 3 GB storage.
    * [imagekit.io](https://imagekit.io) – Image CDN with automatic optimization, real-time transformation, and storage that you can integrate with existing setup in minutes.
 Free plan includes up to 20GB bandwidth per month.
    * [internxt.com](https://internxt.com) – Internxt Drive is a zero-knowledge file storage service that's based on absolute privacy and uncompromising security.
 Sign up and get 2 GB for free, forever!